-The Government's plan to decarbonise transport in Britain is linked to their commitment for the UK's emissions to be net zero by 205027.
-Transport is the largest contributor to UK domestic greenhouse gas (GHG) emissions, responsible for 27% in 201928.
+The Government's plan to decarbonise transport in Britain is linked to their commitment for the UK's emissions to be net zero by 205024.
+Transport is the largest contributor to UK domestic greenhouse gas (GHG) emissions, responsible for 27% in 201925.
 The past 30 years have seen other sectors GHG emissions decline however transport has remained fairly constant and efficiency improvements to vehicles have been matched by increasing numbers of journeys.
-The Government's plan to decarbonise transport in Britain is linked to their commitment for the UK's emissions to be net zero by 205029.